Analysis | The 2021 NBA award picks reflect consistency through a most inconsistent season

 Defensive player of the year

-1. Rudy Gobert 2.
-Bam Adebayo 3.
+1. Rudy Gobert; 2.
+Bam Adebayo; 3.
 Joel Embiid

-Ponder this: will Utah Jazz center Rudy Gobert (14.4 PPG, 13.3 RPG, 2.8 BPG) eventually be inducted into the Hall of Fame?
-If he wins DPOY as expected, the French center will join Dikembe Mutombo, Dwight Howard and Ben Wallace as the only players in league history to claim the honor for a third time.
+Ponder this: Will Utah Jazz center Gobert (14.4 PPG, 13.3 RPG, 2.8 BPG) eventually be inducted into the Hall of Fame?
+If he wins defensive player of the year as expected, the French center will join Dikembe Mutombo, Dwight Howard and Ben Wallace as the only players in league history to claim the honor for a third time.
 Mutombo is a Hall of Famer, Howard is a future Hall of Famer and Wallace was a 2019 finalist who has a decent shot of getting in.
-While Gobert’s résumé is relatively light on playoff success and all-star selections, he’s only 28 and he could theoretically become the first player ever to win this award five times.
+While Gobert’s résumé is relatively light on playoff success and all-star selections, he’s only 28 and could theoretically become the first player ever to win this award five times.

 Gobert’s case this year is robust.
 He’s led Utah to a top-three defense and the league’s best record, he’s enjoyed near-perfect health and he’s ranked at or near the top of the league leader boards in rebounds, blocks and the major advanced defensive metrics.
-Looking ahead, it’s worth watching whether voters decide to favor more versatile defenders like Bam Adebayo, Anthony Davis or Ben Simmons, who has campaigned hard for himself this season.
+Looking ahead, it’s worth watching whether voters decide to favor more versatile defenders such as Adebayo, Anthony Davis or Ben Simmons, who has campaigned hard for himself this season.
 Adebayo deserves more attention for keeping the Miami Heat afloat during their bubble hangover campaign, while Embiid’s candidacy would have been stronger had he enjoyed better health.

 Rookie of the year

-1. LaMelo Ball 2.
-Anthony Edwards 3.
+1. LaMelo Ball; 2.
+Anthony Edwards; 3.
 Tyrese Haliburton

 Ball (15.6 PPG, 5.9 RPG, 6.2 APG) has been his class’s runaway winner in viral highlights and hype, but his March wrist injury tightened this race considerably.
 Still, his solid outside shooting and ability to consistently impact games with his natural playmaking skills have been key to the Charlotte Hornets’ playoff push.

 The uber-athletic Edwards and the heady Haliburton have put forth their share of standout moments, but both play fewer meaningful minutes on teams that are destined for the lottery.
-Ball’s late-season comeback should seal up his selection.
+Ball’s late-season comeback should seal his selection.

 Most improved player

-1. Julius Randle 2.
-Zion Williamson 3.
+1. Julius Randle; 2.
+Zion Williamson; 3.
 Jaylen Brown

 Randle (24.1 PPG, 10.2 RPG, 5.9 APG) is in his seventh season, and it’s rare for a player to take such a sizable leap in overall effectiveness that late in his career.
-The 26-year-old forward has helped turn the New York Knicks into this year’s biggest surprise, leading the league in minutes played while posting career-highs across the board.
+The 26-year-old forward has helped turn the New York Knicks into this year’s biggest surprise, leading the league in minutes played while posting career highs across the board.
 His massive improvement in three-point shooting and refined playmaking skills as a point forward have made him a much tougher cover.

 The 20-year-old Williamson, who unfortunately broke his finger this week, took a more traditional path into this conversation with a big step forward in his second year.
 The 2019 No. 1 overall pick has become an offensive wrecking ball and quality passing playmaker, but he must improve on defense if he is going to lead the New Orleans Pelicans into the playoffs.
-Brown earned his first all-star selection in the midst of a career year in Boston, but the Celtics’ team struggles have dimmed his award chances.
+Brown earned his first all-star selection in the midst of a career year in Boston, but the Celtics’ struggles have dimmed his award chances.

-Sixth Man of the year
+Sixth man of the year

-1. Joe Ingles 2.
-Jordan Clarkson 3.
+1. Joe Ingles; 2.
+Jordan Clarkson; 3.
 Jalen Brunson

-While the Jazz’s scoring-minded Clarkson is a prototypical candidate in the mold of past winners like Lou Williams and Jamal Crawford, there’s a strong case to be made that he’s not even Utah’s most valuable reserve.
+While the Jazz’s scoring-minded Clarkson is a prototypical candidate in the mold of past winners Lou Williams and Jamal Crawford, there’s a strong case to be made that he’s not even Utah’s most valuable reserve.
 Ingles (12.3 PPG, 3.6 RPG, 4.6 APG) qualifies for this award despite moving in and out of the starting lineup, and he is a more creative passer, more reliable defender and more efficient shooter than Clarkson.

 Brunson, 24, has played his way into important minutes for the Dallas Mavericks after being selected in the second round of the 2018 draft.
 The third-year point guard succeeds with smart decisions and a dependable outside shot rather than overwhelming athleticism.